 Drowning is the third leading cause of unintentional injury death worldwide, accounting for 7% of all injury-related deaths.
 There are an estimated 372,000 annual drowning deaths worldwide.
 Children, males and individuals with increased access to water are most at risk of drowning.

 After an initial gasp, with possible aspiration, or a period of breath holding, apnoea eventually exceeds breaking point and stimulates hyperventilation, causing aspiration and a variable degree of laryngospasm.
 This leads to hypoxia and resultant acidosis with the patient eventually losing consciousness and developing cardiac arrest.
 In 85% of cases, asphyxia leads to relaxation of the airway before inspiratory efforts have ceased, and the lungs fill with water.
-This is called wet drowning.
-In the remainder, laryngospasm is maintained and this is called dry drowning.
 In young children, sudden immersion in cold water (<10°C) can stimulate the protective diving reflex and produce apnoea, bradycardia and preferential shunting of blood to the coronary and cerebral circulation, which may improve the victim's chances of survival.

 Pulmonary oedema is a common insult.
 Surfactant loss occurs, producing areas of atelectasis and exudate can flood the alveoli.
 Further fluid shifts into the alveoli as pulmonary vessels constrict in response to the hypoxia and intravascular pressures rise.
 This may take minutes to days to develop but results in marked V/Q mismatching.
 In addition, foreign body aspiration, laryngospasm or bronchospasm may worsen the hypoxia.